Antonio Trombetta: Works

 Trombetta's important Quaestiones quodlibetales and Quaestiones metaphysicales are thoroughly Scotistic in orientation and do battle with Thomas Aquinas and Trombetta's concurrent, the Dominican, Francesco Sicuro di Nardò.
 They were published at Venice in 1493 and again in a slightly revised form in 1502 and 1504.
 The 1493 edition also contains Trombetta's In tractatum formalitatum Scoti sententia, which was published apart in 1502.
 In 1498 he published an attack on Averroes's theory of the unity of the intellect and those contemporaries at Padua, namely Vernia and Nifo, who defended it philosophically.
 It is striking, however, that in this work Trombetta disagrees with Scotus and maintains that the immortality of the individual human soul can be demonstrated by human reason.
-Trombetta was frequently involved in debate with the eminent Thomist philosopher Thomas Cajetan, who bitterly attacked him in his commentary on Aquinas' De ente et essentia.
+Trombetta was frequently involved in debate with the eminent Thomist philosopher Thomas Cajetan, who bitterly criticised him in his commentary on Aquinas' De ente et essentia.
 He edited one of the first editions of Duns Scotus' In I sententiarum (Venice 1472).